A letter to my son.

 It's not the number.

-When I think about having to say out loud that I’m 70, something inside me recoils.
+When I think about having to say out loud that I’m 70, something inside me recoils like waking up and lying next to a slithering snake.
 It doesn’t feel right.
 But what I’m learning is that the things that come with realizing I’m 70 are far worse for my mental health than the number itself.

-Today, a roofing guy was telling me the roof he could put on would last 25 years.
-The first thing I thought was, I may only have 5 or 10 years left.
-Why would I care how long the roof lasts?
+Today, a roofing vulture was telling me the roof he could put on would last 25 years.
+The only thought was how I knew I didn't have 25 more years, so why would I even give a shit.

 That is what has changed.

 The time frames of everyday life are no longer the same.
-The future that once had meaning now feels muted.
+The future that once had meaning is now faded and muted.
 I can actually look back on the same number of years I may have left and remember exactly what I was doing.
-That realization is hard to absorb.
+That realization is tough to absorb.

 I feel the downward pressure on my peace of mind every day now.
-I worked hard to rebuild some of that peace after Mom passed away, and now it feels under attack again.
+I worked hard to rebuild some of that peace after Mom passed away, and now it feels like I wasted a lot of time doing it.
 The bad days are worse, and even the decent days are crushed by the reality of my mortality.

-I’ve started watching videos of people trying to cope after being told they have only months, or maybe a year or so, left to live.
-My mind has started going there..
+Google's algorithm has been putting YouTube videos of people trying to cope after being told they have very little time left to live.
+And like a dumbass, I've been watching them.
+My mind has started going there.

-The silence from the few relatives who are left has become deafening.
-The idea that I may pass away alone without anyone knowing for a while has moved from a distant thought to something that feels very real.
+The silence that has become my daily life is deafening.
+The very real possibility that I may pass away alone without anyone knowing for a long while has moved from a distant bad dream to a very real likelihood.

-When you can actually see the end, even if you don't know exactly where it is, has become a real thing.
-It sits on top of every other thought.
-I feel its weight when I think about going to the store, listening to music on my headset, going to the gym, sitting in the sun, or even just leaving the house.
+When you can actually see the end from where you are, even though you can't know exactly when, has become a real thing, and it sits on top of every other thought I try to have.
+I feel its weight when I go to the store, mow the yards or listen to music on my headset.
+It's there when I go to the gym or sit in the sun, it's my constant companion now.

-I've watched many videos of people facing health hardships who somehow find something inside themselves that gets them through.
-I have not found my something yet.
+I've watched many videos of people facing health hardships who somehow find something inside themselves that gets them through to keep fighting and working for a better outcome.
+I've been working like that too with my weight and excercise and trying to think about something else, and it's exhausting.
 Most of my health issue findings are only a couple of months old, and I'm still trying to digest the various diagnoses.
-I am still in shock.
+I am still in shock, and the hits just keep coming.

 Is the motivation coming to keep fighting?